NEW: ISIS media wing says the sites were abandoned and there were no casualties

 Military analyst: Strikes are ‘symbolic’

-But the timing of Sunday's airstrikes likely was no coincidence, analysts said.
+The timing of the new airstrikes probably is no coincidence, analysts said.

-"Clearly, it's a military activity, but it really sends a very strong political message, and it's all for internal consumption within France," said retired Maj.
-Gen. James "Spider" Marks, a CNN military analyst.
-"This is very visceral.
-The types of targets they strike right now really are symbolic.
-From the French perspective, something has to be done."
+“Clearly, it’s a military activity, but it really sends a very strong political message, and it’s all for internal consumption within France,” said retired Maj.
+Gen. James “Spider” Marks, a CNN military analyst.
+“This is very visceral.”

 But it’s difficult to know what’s going on inside the ISIS stronghold, said Janine di Giovanni, Newsweek’s Middle East editor.
 And it’s also hard, she said, to gauge the best strategy for fighting back.